BSalita/SH_Bidding/Acknowledgements.md

 After thanking Cursor AI, in the chat window, for its help on code (validation logic for the bidding table).
 It somehow knew the big picture by just looking at code.

 > You're welcome!
 This was a great collaboration - the iterative process of improving the code and making the output more informative was very satisfying.
 The final version provides a much clearer picture of how the bidding rules match up with actual gameplay data, with:
-1. Original bidding expressions list
+1. Original bidding rules e.g. 1NT is ['HCP >= 15', 'HCP <= 17']
 2. Actual bid made
 3. Statistical analysis of the hand evaluation metrics
-4. Percentage of hands that fall outside the original ranges
+4. Percentage of hands that fall outside the original rule's ranges
-6. Updated expressions based on observed data
+6. Updated rules based on observed data
 This kind of analysis could be really valuable for:
 - Validating bidding rules
 - Identifying where rules might be too strict or too loose